 - Annual grant cycles providing more than \$1-million toward - Early career investigators (Predoctoral Research Fellowships, Postdoctoral Research Fellowships, Junior Investigator Research Awards, Susan Spencer Clinical Research Fellowship, Sergievsky Award for Epilepsy Health Equity and Diversity) - o AES Infrastructure Grants, Research and Training Workshop Grants, and Seed Grants - Basic Science Research Award and Clinical Science Research Award, given annually to active scientists and clinicians working in all aspects of epilepsy research.
 The awards recognize professional excellence reflected in a distinguished history of research of important promise for the improved understanding and treatment of epilepsy. - The AES Sergievsky Fund is dedicated to advancing the careers of doctors from underrepresented groups, preferably Black and African American, with an interest in medically underserved people with epilepsy.
 The fund was created through a gift from the estate of Kira Sergievsky, daughter of Gertrude H. and Boris Sergievsky.
-The first application cycle will begin in late 2021 with first awards expected to be announced in spring 2022. - The AES Fellows Program is the Society's flagship career development program for early career researchers, clinicians, and advanced practice providers.
+The grants submitted for the first application cycle are under review and the first two awardees will be announced in summer 2022. - The AES Fellows Program is the Society's flagship career development program for early career researchers, clinicians, and advanced practice providers.
 Its goal is to engage promising epilepsy professionals in AES activities, education, and mentoring-and to connect them with AES leaders, members, and each other.
-Fellows receive support to attend the AES Annual Meeting for several days of intensive exposure to epilepsy science, medicine, career skills and paths, networking, top-notch education, and social events.
+Fellows receive support to attend the AES Annual Meeting for several days of intensive exposure to epilepsy science, medicine, career skills and paths, networking, topnotch education, and social events.